amhughes8/Hciliaris_Genome/Assembly.md

 ```

 # fastqc
-running fastqc on each fastq before and after adapter removal
+running fastqc on each fastq before and after adapter removal ** I'm struggling to make this work.
+It keeps running out of memory but not alerting me...
+I need to figure out how to run this more efficiently since these files are all so large **
 - job name: fastqc
-- job id: 48158385
+- job id:
 - run time:
 ```
 module load fastqc/0.11.9